scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 * An AS could monitor traffic for SCMP errors, however this works only if these errors are actually generated and forwarded.
 * Endpoints need a way to signal faulty segments to ASes.
 ASes need a way to signal faulty ASes to other ASes (e.g. core ASes or ASes in other ISDs).
-* ASes need adaptive becaon analysis algorithms that allow excluding specific beacons, e.g. beacons that have known malicious ASes on path.
+* ASes need adaptive beacon analysis algorithms that allow excluding specific beacons, e.g. beacons that have known malicious ASes on path.
 * For swift recovery, it would be useful if ASes could revoke faulty segments.
 * Adapt the path discovery and dissemination algorithm to allow ASes to have many more than five paths to